craftidev/ExpenseFlow/README.md

 - [ ] Session start/end only need date not datetime
 - [ ] [front] Intercept the UNIQUE error of adding CarTrip.DateOnly and propose the user to add the new one to the existing one
 - [ ] [front] Check that Flutter handle the display of img with wrong extension but correct file header (if not, just add extension validation in back-end on top of header validation)
+- [ ] [front] Show sessions affected by the change of the value of an entity used as FK by another one.
+Example: session affected by the change of the name of a client.
+- [ ] Option to clear logs, limit size max

 ## Important decisions
 ### Choice of stack: Go / Flutter / SQLite: